Jon-Audi/Jaxi-Taxi/README.md

 ## How It Works

 1.  **Frontend (Next.js/React)**: A web-based dashboard allows you to play music and visualize the suggested lighting.
 It is built with ShadCN UI components and Tailwind CSS.
+The app dynamically finds and lists any MP3 files you place in the `public/audio` folder.
 2.  **Backend (Next.js/Genkit)**: A Google Genkit flow analyzes the audio file using an AI model to determine an appropriate `color`, `intensity`, and `effect`.
 3.  **Hardware Bridge (Python)**: The Genkit flow executes a Python script on the server (your Raspberry Pi), passing the lighting parameters as arguments.
 4.  **GPIO Control (Python)**: The Python script interprets these arguments and (in a real setup) controls the GPIO pins to drive the connected LED lights.